 But to land that sweet new job, you’ll need to file an amazing resume.
 We are here to help with some great tips and a superb data analyst resume sample.

-Resume Sample for Data Analyst (Word version)
+Resume Template for Data Analyst (Word)

 Data Analyst Resume Example (text version)